qh96/learn-to-build-react/README.md

 ```

 ## Disclaimers
-This blog try to give more add-ons on how react works step by steps.
 Most of the codes is originally written by [@zpao](https://github.com/zpao) in [Build react from scratch](https://github.com/zpao/building-react-from-scratch).
 There have been existing summarizable and detailed tutorials - [learn-react-source-code](https://dragonforker.github.io/learn-react-source-code/)

 ## What Doesn't Cover